Turku Airport: Development during the 2000s

+Among normal operation the airport offers differentiated service specifically designed for low-cost airlines since 2008.
 A second cargo terminal was opened in 2003 and a second passenger terminal for low-cost airlines in 2008.
 Wizz Air launched flights to Turku in April 2008 and AirBaltic in July 2009.
 Wingo xprs operated flights to Stockholm-Bromma in spring 2009 and Jet Air to Gdańsk in 2009–2010.